Optimal Designs for 2^k Factorial Experiments with Binary Response

-Bayes optimality (Chaloner and Verdinelli, 1995) is an alternative approach to design optimality.
-For our problem, however, for large $k$ ($k\ge 4$) the computations quickly become too expensive and intractable.
+An alternative approach to design optimality is Bayes optimality (Chaloner and Verdinelli, 1995).
+For our problem, however, for large $k$ ($k\ge 4$) the computations quickly become expensive.
 Hence as a surrogate criterion, we explore a D-optimality criterion with the information matrix replaced by its expectation under the prior.
-This is one of the suggested alternatives to formal Bayes optimality in Atkinson, Donev, and Tobias (2007).
+This is one of the suggested alternatives to formal Bayes optimality in Atkinson, Donev and Tobias (2007).
 It has been used by Zayats and Steinberg (2010) for optimal designs for detection capability of networks.
-We call this {\it EW optimality} ($E$ for expectation, $W$ for the notation $w_i$ used for information in individual observation).
-Effectively this reduces to a locally optimal design with local values of the ``weight'' parameters replaced by their expectations.
-It turns out that the EW optimal designs have strong efficiency and robustness characteristics as local designs, and in addition, they are very good and easy-to-compute surrogates for Bayes optimal designs.
-Unless the experimenter has reliable assumed parameter values, we suggest the use of EW optimal designs.
-Note that the use of surrogates of Bayes optimality has been recommended by Gotwalt et al (2009).
+We call this {\it EW D-optimality} ($E$ for expectation, $W$ for the notation $w_i$ used for the GLM ``weight'', which can be thought of as information contained in an individual observation).
+Effectively this reduces to a locally optimal design with local values of the weight parameters replaced by their expectations.
+The EW D-optimal designs are very good and easy-to-compute surrogates for Bayes D-optimal designs.
+Unless $k$ is small or the experimenter is quite certain about the parameter values, we suggest the use of EW D-optimal designs.
+Note that the use of surrogates of Bayes optimality has been recommended by Gotwalt et al.~(2009).

 Beyond theoretical results, the question that may be asked is whether these results give the user any advantage in real experiments.
-Would the experimenter gain much by using these results instead of designs that are optimal for the linear model, for instance, uniform complete designs or regular fractions.
-After all, for $2^2$ experiments, Yang et al. (2012) concluded that the uniform design (i.e., full factorial) has many desirable properties.
-In the more complex setup of $2^k$ experiments it turns out that the answer to the question posed above is a definite ``yes''.
-In most situations we gain considerably by taking advantage of the results of this paper instead of using standard linear-model results.
-Unlike the linear model case, all regular fractions are not equivalent.
-Indeed, if we have some knowledge of the parameters, we will be able to identify an efficient fractional factorial design, which will often not be a regular fraction.
+It turns out that when $k>2$, in most situations, we gain considerably by taking advantage of the results of this paper instead of using standard linear-model results.
+Unlike the linear model case, not all nonsingular regular fractions have the same D-efficiency.
+Indeed, if we have some knowledge of the parameters, we will be able to identify an efficient fractional factorial design, which is often not a regular fraction.